List of active nationalist parties in Europe

+Analyses

 Linguist Ruth Wodak has stated that the populist parties rising across Europe do so for different reasons in different countries.
 In an article published in March 2014, she divided these political parties into four groups: "parties [which] gain support via an ambivalent relationship with fascist and Nazi pasts" (in, e.g., Austria, Hungary, Italy, Romania, and France), parties which "focus primarily on a perceived threat from Islam" (in, e.g., the Netherlands, Denmark, Poland, Sweden, and Switzerland), parties which "restrict their propaganda to a perceived threat to their national identities from ethnic minorities" (in, e.g., Hungary, Greece, Italy, and the United Kingdom), and parties which "endorse a fundamentalist Christian conservative-reactionary agenda" (in, e.g., Poland, Romania, and Bulgaria).
 According to The Economist, the main attraction of far-right parties in the Scandinavian countries is the perception that their national culture is under threat.

-Overview

 Different parts of Europe have nationalist parties with various ideologies and goals.
 Most nationalist parties in Central and Western Europe are described as "right-wing populists".
 According to Thomas Klau of the European Council on Foreign Relations "as antisemitism was a unifying factor for far-right parties in the 1910s, 20s and 30s, Islamophobia has become the unifying factor in the early decades of the 21st century."
-Many are Left Wing or Civic Nationalist Parties, which often advocate regionalism.
+At the other side, there are non-rightist nationalist forces, many of them are leftist, civic or big-tent parties, which often advocate regionalism.

-Nationalist parties are the ruling party in the Republic of Macedonia the VMRO-DPMNE is one of the two major parties in the country.
-Switzerland is also ruled by a nationalist party by the Swiss People's Party.

-In all other countries, nationalist parties are in opposition.
-In some countries, nationalist parties are major players in politics, such as France's National Rally, Finland's True Finns, Estonia's Conservative People's Party, Italy's Lega Nord, Austria's Freedom Party of Austria Hungary's Jobbik, Turkey's MHP, Greece's Golden Dawn, Armenia's Armenian Revolutionary Federation, the United Kingdom's UK Independence Party, Poland's Law and Justice, Slovakia's Slovak National Party, Denmark's Danish People's Party etc.

-Most, if not all, nationalist parties represented in the European Parliament are in the Europe of Freedom and Democracy group.
+Overview